Danielratmiroff/message-my-phone/README.md

 ## Find my phone

-Quick IoT project based on a ESP8266 board to send telegram messages to my phone so that I can find it, eventually.
+Quick IoT project based on an ESP8266 board to send telegram messages to my phone so that I can find it, eventually.

 (PD: I'm not a huge fan of smart watches)